jon4god/qa-plugin/readme.txt

 Download plugin through the wordpress included plugin downloader.<br>
 Activate plugin in plugin tab.<br>
 <br>
-Place the [askme] shortcode in one of your posts.
+Place the [qa] shortcode in one of your posts.

 == Frequently Asked Questions ==

 = How do i use the plugin =

-Place the [askme] shortcode in one of your posts.
+Place the [qa] shortcode in one of your posts.

 == Screenshots ==
 1. Ask Me in Action